 There haven't been many calls for elaborate footwear during the pandemic.
-Many of us—and I realise I'm generalising here—have spent lockdown and the ensuing lack of socialising in Birkenstocks and joggers.
-Even now, with the restrictions somewhat lifted, we remain in flowing dresses and comfortable footwear.
+Many of us—and I realise I'm generalising here—spent lockdown and the ensuing lack of socialising in Birkenstocks and joggers.
+Even now, with the restrictions lifted, we remain in cosy knitwear and comfortable footwear.
 It's surprising, then, that shoes costing the average price of renting a room in London are constantly selling out.

 Amina Muaddi's high-octane heels have been a hit among celebrities and fashion influencers alike, and when the brand launched a capsule collection with MyTheresa in March, just as the whole world pretty much retreated to their homes, it sold out immediately.